paradigmxyz/reth/book/installation/build-for-arm-devices.md

 # Building for ARM devices

-Reth can be build for and run on ARM devices, but there are a few things to take into considerations before.
+Reth can be built for and run on ARM devices, but there are a few things to take into considerations before.

 ## CPU Architecture